Subsidiaries in Serbia

 A digital signature for a subsidiary in Serbia

 Directors of companies in Serbia need to have a digital signature at the time of company incorporation.
 This is necessary for signing different financial documents of the company.
-We can provide foreigners complete support when applying for a digital signature as a manager of the subsidiary in Serbia.
+We can provide foreigners with complete support when applying for a digital signature as a manager of the subsidiary in Serbia.

 Types of companies in Serbia

 A Serbian subsidiary may choose to open two types of limited liability companies in Serbia: private or joint stock companies.
-The private limited companies in Serbia are formed by at least one founder and maximum 50 shareholders who must bring a minimum share capital of 500 Euros, in cash or assets.
+The private limited companies in Serbia are formed by at least one founder and a maximum of 50 shareholders who must bring a minimum share capital of 500 Euros, in cash or assets.
 Their liability is limited by the contribution to the capital and the shares cannot be transferred to the public.

 A joint stock company in Serbia can be open or closed.
 A closed joint stock company cannot have more than 100 shareholders that must deposit a minimum share capital of EUR 10,000.
 The shares of such company are not freely transferable.
 An open joint stock company has no maximum number of shareholders, but the minimum share capital of EUR 25,000 must be deposited at registration.
-The shares of such company can be transferred to the public and can be registered at the Stock Exchange.
+The shares of such a company can be transferred to the public and can be registered at the Stock Exchange.
 Just like in the case of a private limited liability company, the liability of the joint stock company is limited by the contribution to the capital.

 If you need more details about how to open a subsidiary of your company